MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ---
-title: Add a copilot to your Power Pages site (preview)
+title: Add a copilot to your Power Pages site
-description: Learn how to add copilot to your Power Pages site for quicker customer support and an improved user experience. ms.topic: how-to ms.date: 05/21/2024
+description: Learn how to add copilot to your Power Pages site for quicker customer support and an improved user experience. ms.topic: how-to ms.date: 05/29/2024
 author: nageshbhat-msft
 ms.author: nabha
 ms.reviewer: dmartens